 Use high-quality images and video

-When buying a product online, you should aim to create a similar experience for your customer as they would have in a physical store.
+When buying a product online, you should aim to create a similar experience for your customer that they would have in a physical store.
 This is where quality images come in.
 The customer needs to see, in detail, what they are getting.
 This means you should show exactly that, nothing more, nothing less.

 - All images should be at least 1000 pixels by 1000 pixels, with a solid, white background.
 Your product should take up 85% of the frame of the image